-T 1 2.1 Failure to attend the compulsory Accommodation £30 Induction, following your arrival 2.2.2.
-Non-evacuation of the building on hearing the fire alarm £50 2.2.3.
-Inappropriate use of emergency exit (e.g. using them as £30 2.2.7. an exit and setting off the alarm when there is no fire) 2.2.8.
-2.2.3.
-Wedging open fire doors or removal of automatic door £30 closers 2.2.4 Misuse or interference of fire systems and equipment £50 - £130 provided for the purpose of detection, safety or firefighting (detectors, extinguishers etc) 2.2.4 Activation of pre alarm (a system warning that the fire £20 on first time, £60 alarm will go into full activation if not re-set by a member on second occasion of staff): and rising further on subsequent occasions 2.2.4.
-Activating the fire alarm without reasonable cause £70 2.2.6. (including not attending to food being cooked at all times) 2.2.5 Prohibited items, with the potential to cause a fire hazard, £70 e.g. candles or other similar items, found to be alight 2.3.
+2.1 Failure to attend the compulsory Accommodation £30 Induction, following your arrival 2.2.2.
+Non-evacuation of the building on hearing the fire £50 alarm 2.2.3.
+Inappropriate use of emergency exit (e.g. using them £30 2.2.7. as an exit and setting off the alarm when there is no 2.2.8. fire) 2.2.3.
+Wedging open fire doors or removal of automatic door £30 closers 2.2.4 Misuse or interference of fire systems and equipment £50 - £130 provided for the purpose of detection, safety or firefighting (detectors, extinguishers etc) 2.2.4 Activation of pre alarm (a system warning that the fire £20 on first time, £60 alarm will go into full activation if not re-set by a on second occasion member of staff): and rising further on subsequent occasions 2.2.4.
+Activating the fire alarm without reasonable cause £70 2.2.6. (including not attending to food being cooked at all times) 2.2.5 Prohibited items, with the potential to cause a fire £70 hazard, e.g. candles or other similar items, found to be alight 2.3.
 Smoking or vaping in prohibited areas £50 for the first offence; £70 for subsequent offences 2.5.
-Failure to comply with Health, Safety and Wellbeing £50 - £300 guidance and legislation 2.5.3 Failure to keep bedrooms, bathrooms, communal spaces £20 per student plus clean, free of excess rubbish and sanitary.
-(Students quoted cleaning could be subject to an additional cleaning charge in charge depending on addition to the fine) requirement 2.6 Noise problems £30 minimum (fines for noise are automatically £60 minimum during exam periods) 2.13 Anti-social behaviour problems or dangerous behaviour £50 - £300 2.14 Possession of illegal substances and/or legal £100 highs/banned substances (All will result in a referral to the -

-Student Life and Wellbeing Team.
+Failure to comply with Health, Safety and Wellbeing guidance and legislation £50 - £300 2.5.3 Failure to keep bedrooms, bathrooms, communal £20 per student plus spaces clean, free of excess rubbish and quoted cleaning sanitary.
+(Students could be subject to an additional charge depending on cleaning charge in addition to the fine) requirement 2.6 Noise problems £30 minimum (fines for noise are automatically £60 minimum during exam periods) 2.13 Anti-social behaviour problems or dangerous behaviour £50 - £300 2.14 Possession of illegal substances and/or legal £100 highs/banned substances (All will result in a referral to the Student Life and Wellbeing Team.
 Repeat offending will result in escalation to investigation for Stage 2 Hearing)